scenerystack/community/docs/reference/api/sim/HomeScreenButton.md

 # HomeScreenButton

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/joist/blob/main/js/HomeScreenButton.ts](https://github.com/phetsims/joist/blob/main/js/HomeScreenButton.ts) for the most up-to-date information.

 ## Overview

 A HomeScreenButton is displayed on the HomeScreen for choosing a screen.
 The button can be in a selected or